hetida/hetida-designer/docs/execution/scaling.md

 ### Inter-service load balancing
 An ideal solution would be to

-> use an intelligent inter-service load balancer between backend and runtime which ideally takes current and expected load into consideration, has some knowledge about job resource needs and maybe even queues request to decide later, where to distribute them to.
+> use an intelligent inter-service load balancer between backend and runtime which ideally takes current and expected load into consideration, has some knowledge about job resource needs and maybe even queues request to controll the amount of parallely executed tasks.

 For example an intelligent load balancer could analyze execution requests and learn from past executions which workflows take a long time to run.
 Or it could make use of prior knowledge from model registering / experiment management processes.

 Of course this is a highliy-customized load balancing strategy, so at the end this would require to write your own individual load balancing service.

-Depending on your scenario It may also be sufficient to just employ a simple load balancer incorporating the "least connection" strategy, for example using an extra[nginx](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/) service or kube-proxy in [IPVS-proxy mode](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs).
+Depending on your scenario It may also be sufficient to just employ a simple load balancer incorporating the "least connection" strategy, for example using an extra [nginx](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/) service or just kube-proxy in [IPVS-proxy mode](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs).

 ### Understanding async execution and IO behaviour
 As mentioned above, the hetida designer runtime runs workflows inside the default async event loop of a worker process.
 During workflow execution, between each operator execution, control is given back to the event loop, allowing other tasks to gain control.
 Furthermore operator entry point functions can be async and consequently even inside code execution control can switch to other tasks on the event loop.